Stalker2106/LBAExplorer/README.md

 ## Features

-📦 **Opens all proprietary formats**:
+📦 **Opens LBA1 & LBA2 archive formats**:
+ All extensions share the same file type, only the content differs
   - `.HQR` Main game archives containing multiple resources
   - `.ILE` Level and scene data
   - `.OBL` 3D models and animations

 👁️ **Built-in viewers**:
   - **2D Viewer**: for sprites and images.
+    - Support for palette mapping from any source
+    - Export any texture to png
   - **3D Viewer**: for models and animations.
+    - Export any model to glb/gltf
+    - 🚧LBA1 models are not supported yet
+    - 🚧Animations are not supported yet
+    - 🚧Texture mapping is not supported yet
+    - 🚧Skeleton rigging is not supported yet
   - **Hex Viewer**: for raw data, text files, or unknown content.

-No need to export files — everything can be viewed inside the software.
+    - Export any data to an external file

 ## Compatibility

 - Supports *Little Big Adventure 1 & 2* (original DOS/Windows versions).
-- Not compatible with remastered or mobile editions.
+- Not compatible with 2.21 remastered editions.

 ## Installation